Steve Kerr is 'suffering,' leaving his return to the bench in question

 And when a reporter asked if there was any more specific diagnosis than “illness,” Warriors assistant coach Mike Brown, who took the reins in Kerr’s absence during Golden State’s 119-113 comeback win over the Blazers in Game 3 of their first-round series, said, “No, just an illness.”

-Kerr hasn’t fell well all series and “recently it became unbearable,” according to Mercury News beat columnist Marcus Thompson.
+Kerr hasn’t felt well all series and “recently it became unbearable,” according to Mercury News beat columnist Marcus Thompson.
 “He is suffering,” CSN Bay Area’s Monte Poole reported, and “the pain is so intense that Kerr even had difficulty keeping up with the game” from his hotel.
 It is unknown if the pain is directly related to the back surgery complications that kept Kerr sidelined for the first 43 games of the 2015-16 regular season.

 After Monday’s game, Stephen Curry held onto the game ball to give it to Kerr.